Indian Space Association

-Indian Space Association (ISpA) is an industry association for Indian space and satellite manufacturing companies.ISpA (Indian Space Industry Association) is a voluntary association of leading space industries in India.
+Indian Space Association (ISpA) is an industry association for Indian space and satellite manufacturing companies.
+ISpA is a voluntary association of leading space industries in India.
 It was established with the objective of providing advisory and advocacy support to the space industry in India.
-The primary function of ISpA is to articulate the views of the industry on space sector reforms and provide guidance for a vibrant and thriving space industry in India.
+The primary function of ISpA is to articulate the views of the industry on space sector reforms and provide guidance for a space industry in India.

-The association serves as a platform for its members to come together and engage in discussions and initiatives that promote the growth of the Indian space industry.
-As an advisory body, ISpA provides valuable inputs to the Indian government on various policy matters related to the space sector.

-The association's membership includes major players in the Indian space industry, including private companies, research institutions, and academic institutions.
-By bringing together the collective expertise of its members, ISpA aims to drive innovation and excellence in the Indian space industry.

-ISpA also works towards promoting collaboration between the Indian space industry and international players, thereby enabling the industry to leverage global best practices and technologies.
-Through its initiatives, ISpA aims to position India as a leading space industry association in the global space ecosystem.

 History

 On October 11, 2021, Prime Minister of India Narendra Modi launched the Indian Space Association as a “single-window” agency for facilitating space sector business opportunities for Indian start-ups and the private sector.

 Members

-The list of ISpA members are divided in five categories; founding members,core members, associate members, start-up members and other members.
+ISpA members are divided into five categories; founding members, core members, associate members, start-up members and other members.
 It is listed below in alphabetical order;